erictt/computer-science-learning/source/_posts/cs6250/week-10-internet-surveillance-and-censorship.md

 **Technique 1: Packet Dropping**

-As the name suggests, in packet dropping, all network **traffic going to a set of specific IP addresses is discarded**.
+As the name suggests, in packet dropping, all network **traffic going to a set of specific IP addresses is discarded**[Quiz].
 The censor identifies undesirable traffic and chooses to not properly forward any packets it sees associated with the traversing undesirable traffic instead of following a normal routing protocol.

 **Strengths**
 1. Easy to implement